BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **LAYOUT**

-The board represents the plains before Erebor â€” there should be a few scattered rocks and scrubland dotted around (not too much as there are a lot of models in this Scenario!).
+The board represents the plains before Erebor — there should be a few scattered rocks and scrubland dotted around (not too much as there are a lot of models in this Scenario!).
 The eastern board edge represents the walls of Erebor, the centre of which marks the gates of Erebor.

 **STARTING POSITIONS**